African Student Union

 General meeting is on the second and fourth Tuesday at 7:00 p.m. in UC 103.

-The Student Outreach and Recruitment Club (SOAR) is a studnet organization that specifically focuses on and is committed to engaging in diversity recruitment, outreach, and retention efforts at the University of San Diego.
-Members of SOAR participate, coordinator, and assist with multicultural recruitment events and other various activities geared towards making the University of San Diego a more diverse and inclusive campus community.
+The Student Outreach and Recruitment Club (SOAR) is a student organization that specifically focuses on and is committed to engaging in diversity recruitment, outreach, and retention efforts at the University of San Diego.
+Members of SOAR participate, coordinate, and assist with multicultural recruitment events and other various activities geared towards making the University of San Diego a more diverse and inclusive campus community.

-For more information, contact Violette Simon at email@example.com
+For more information, please contact Meimei Nakahara at firstname.lastname@example.org.

 The aim of the Taiwan Student Association is to help new students and foster Taiwanese cultural exchange.